DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 #### The Pattern of Systematic Dismantling

-The investigators realized they were looking at a coordinated attack on human social intelligence that operated across multiple generations:
+I realized I was looking at a coordinated attack on human social intelligence that operated across multiple generations:

 1. **Identify** the pillar that creates community resilience
 2. **Weaken** it through crisis, regulation, or cultural pressure